AnonymousTheGOAT/iOS-level_Touch-Boost_v2.1_Gaming_And_Daily-Driver/README.md

 # Information : This module is a work of perfection.
 No spoof, no copy paste.
 This is pure tuning.
 This is pure calibration.
 This is perfection.💯 Peace out🕊️✌️
+# More info :
+Experience iPhone like touch smoothness.
+Built with love and tuned to perfection.
+Suitable for daily driver and gaming.
+This module is a work of perfection.
+No spoof, no copy paste.
+Author &amp; Credit : AnnonymousTheGOAT#1.
+Contact : annonymousthegoat1@gmail.com.
+Peace out🕊️✌️